cancerberoSgx/astq/README.md

 type `Foo`, which in turn has to be the start node.

-A little bit more sophisticated query, showing more features, like axis, filter and optional whitespaces for padding:
+A little bit more sophisticated query, showing more features, like axis, filter and optional whitespace for padding:

     // Foo [ /Bar [ @bar == 'baz1' || @bar == 'baz2' ] && /Quux ]

-This means: query and return all nodes anywhere under the start node which are of type `Foo` and which have both childs of type `Bar` -- and with an attribute `bar` of values `baz1` or `baz2` -- and childs of type `Quux`.
+This means: query and return all nodes anywhere under the start node which are of type `Foo` and which have at least the following children nodes:
+ * one of type `Bar` and attributes `bar` of values `baz1` or `baz2`
+ * and another child of type `Quux`

 ### By Grammar